MiczFlor/RPi-Jukebox-RFID/README.md

 # Phoniebox: the RPi-Jukebox-RFID
-A contactless jukebox for the Raspberry Pi, playing local audio files, playlists or even web streams triggered by RFID cards.
+A contactless jukebox for the Raspberry Pi, playing audio files, playlists, podcasts, web streams triggered by RFID cards.
 All plug and play via USB, no soldering iron needed.
 Update: if you must, it now also features a howto for adding GPIO buttons controls.

 *Important update news*